 Maintaining Web Content

-Once content is live on the college site, it must be maintained.
-Follow the guidelines below to perform normal maintenance on Web content for which you are responsible.
+Once web content is live, it must be maintained.
+Follow the guidelines below to perform normal maintenance on web content for which you are responsible.

 What does "maintenance" mean?

 "Maintenance" means doing the work needed to make sure that all live content on a site is relevant, accurate and current, and that the content is in accordance with applicable policies, standards, guidelines and best practices.